MAYZGitHub/mayz-contracts/README.md

 - **Delegation Contract**: Manages MAYZ token delegations to funds.
 - **Script Contract**: Oversees deployed scripts on-chain.

-For detailed information on each contract, refer to the [Smart Contracts](./docs/SMART-CONTRACTS.md) documentation.
+> For detailed information on each contract, refer to the [Smart Contracts](./docs/SMART-CONTRACTS.md) documentation.
+> For technical implementation details and internal mechanisms, see our [Technical Documentation](./docs/TECHNICAL.md#smart-contracts).

 ## Key Concepts
 - **Investment Unit (IU)**: Defines token composition of each fund.